top of page

 RESEARCH

-1. Physiology of Mitochondrial Calcium Uptake
+Physiology of Mitochondrial Calcium Transport

-One of the primary focus areas in the lab is the molecular mechanisms of mitochondrial calcium uptake specifically via Mitochondrial Calcium Uniporter (MCU).
 MCU is macromolecular channel complex composed of a pore-forming MCU subunit, an essential MCU subunit called EMRE and several EF-hands domain containing MICU1–3 subunits.

 We are interested in how organisms adapt to defects in mitochondrial functions like inborn errors in metabolism, bioenergetics, and defects in membrane excitability.